 The concept of each organ extends beyond the anatomical organ as in Western medicine.
 In Chinese Medicine, they involve a broad realm of functional influence.
 This includes the physical, emotional and mental aspects of our existence.

-Each organ also has its own channel, which contains the points used in an acupuncture treatment.
+Each organ also has its own channel, which contains the points used in acupuncture treatment.
+Each organ also is associated with one of the Five Elements.

 The organs are first introduced in the Han Dynasty (around 200BC-220AD) text, the Nei Jing Su Wen.
 This text is the oldest classic of Chinese medicine, introducing the theories of health and disease and the terrain of the body.